-Repeat the test after conditioning the toy at a temperature of (5 ± 1) °C for 4 h or more.
+Repeat the test after conditioning the toy at a temperature of $(5 \pm 1)$ °C for 4 h or more.

-NOTE Cobalt-chloride paper should not be used after the 5 °C test as condensation may give false results.
+Cobalt-chloride paper shall not be used after the 5 °C test as condensation may give false results.

 After completion, visually examine the toy and determine whether leakage of its contents has occurred.